lawrence-muka/lawrence-muka/README.md

 ## About Me

-- 🎓 I studied Computer at Technical University Of Kenya.
+- 🎓 I studied Computer Science at Technical University Of Kenya.
 - 💻 I specialize in coding, creating innovative designs, analyzing data.
 - 🌱 Currently learning more about LLM.
 - 🤝 I'm always open to connecting with other professionals, so feel free to reach out!